PROJECT: Facilitation of legal advice to UNFCCC developing country negotiators

 Hear the perspectives of Ibila Djibril, a climate change negotiator from Benin and Alpha Kaloga a negotiator from Guinea on the work of the LRI.

 Kate Cook is a Barrister at Matrix Chambers where she practises public international law and regularly advises on environmental law and WTO issues.
 Here she talks about the work of an LRI adviser.

 June 2012: LRI joined the ECBI as a lead organisation.
 ECBI promotes a level playing field between government delegations to the international climate negotiations, and seeks to strengthen relations between European and developing country negotiators.
-LRI’s legal skills and networks will help to develop ECBI’s outputs and supplement the design and delivery of capacity building programmes.
+LRI’s legal skills and networks helped to develop ECBI’s outputs and supplement the design and delivery of capacity building programmes.

 So during the ECBI fellowship colloquium in Oxford from 9 to 13 July, LRI provided legal training and advice to the participants.
 This included a presentation on loss and damage on the first day of the meeting and ad hoc legal input on days two and four.

 (ECBI meeting of climate negotiators from European and developing countries on 12 July).